shanibider/The-Complete-2024-Web-Development-Bootcamp/README.md

 <br>

 ## 🛠 Skills
-My expertise lies in a variety of web technologies, allowing me to build dynamic and responsive applications.
-Here are some of the key skills in my toolbox:
+I own a diverse skill set in web technologies, enabling me to develop dynamic and responsive applications.
+Here are some of the key skills in my toolkit:

 - **JavaScript:** Proficient in both frontend and backend development using modern JavaScript frameworks and libraries.